Students participate in interfaith small group discussion.

 Carrying forward the themes of interfaith cooperation in the community, participants now spend one afternoon of the program engaging in a group community service activity, which may vary by year.
 Previously, students have visited Mary’s Place Outreach, a refugee outreach center in Rochester, New York.
 Students worked in the gardens, helped prepare and serve a community meal, and organized play activities and games for the refugee children.
 This is a hands-on experience of people working together with those in need across faith boundaries to better our shared world.

 The Next Generation program will next be offered August 12-16, 2013.
-Please see the link for more information and registration form.
+Please open the link for more information and registration form.

 For further information on this program, please contact us at firstname.lastname@example.org or call us at (585) 389-2963.